 The preliminary General Fund budget (Attachment 1) includes small surpluses in each fiscal year which may be considered for allocation to critical unfunded needs.
 However, it is important to note that the preliminary budget does not include any personnel increases which may result from ongoing labor negotiations for Memorandums of Understanding (MOUs) which have expired or will be expiring soon.
+Additionally, the City is in receipt of the Court's ruling on the legal challenge of the Measure C certification.
+The City Attorney's Office continues to evaluate the Court's decision to fully understand the financial implications to the City.
+Until financial impact can be fully quantified and a path forward has been decided by the direction of the City Council, we will continue to evaluate and assess all budgetary needs.
+The financial impact could include the reduction or elimination of the entire General Fund Transfer.
 Additionally, the City is currently awaiting a ruling on a legal challenge to the certification of Measure C (General Fund Transfer election) results.
 If Measure C is not certified, the budget will need to be revised to address revenue losses in excess of \$40 million annually.
 The initial action would be to eliminate the contributions to the Section 115 Trust to minimize the immediate impact on City operations, such as police and fire, street repair, building maintenance, and community programs and services.
 A ruling is due from the court before May 2022.

-GENERAL FUND PRELIMINARY BUDGET FY 2022-2024 (\$ in millions)
+GENERAL FUND PRELIMINARY BUDGET FY 2022-2024

+(\$ in millions)